Using Public Transportation In Southeast Asia

 Thailand has something similar with the ‘baht bus’ or ‘song taew.’
 The baht bus is great in Pattaya and works OK in Chiang Mai.

 Don’t be afraid to try this very cheap option.
 If you are on a budget this is a great way to make your money last longer.
+Check out this eBook to learn how to live cheaply in Southeast Asia.

 How To Avoid Using Public Transportation in Southeast Asia